Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 LAMAR NOBLE NORTHUP (1928-1999)

-The son of architect Williard Close Northup of Winston-Salem, Northup graduated from Richard Reynolds HS in 1945 and attended Clemson, NCSU and Illinois Institute of Technology, studying at the latter with Mies Van der Rohe.
+The son of architect Williard Close Northup of Winston-Salem, Northup graduated from Richard Reynolds HS in 1945 and attended Clemson, NCSU and IIT studying with Mies Van der Rohe.
 He returned to Winston-Salem where, according to his wife, "he tried to revolutionize design, which didn't work."
 He was on his own for a while then in 1954 joined Stinson Arey Hall.

 St. Pauls Episcopal Church

-In 1973 he became a partner and the firm was renamed Hines-Northup-Ersoy in 1975 with the addition of Don Hines (left) and Tan Ersoy (middle).
-He was also a successful concrete sculptor.
+In 1973 Northup became a partner and the firm was renamed Hines-Northup-Ersoy in 1975 with the addition of Don Hines (left) and Tan Ersoy (middle).
+Northup was also a successful concrete sculptor.

 NCModernist